det-lab/reading-documentation/docs/02_follow_steps.md

 ---

-Even with clear guidance, issues can still arise, so let’s dive into how to effectively troubleshoot common problems you might encounter.
+Even with clear guidance, issues can still arise, so let’s dive into how to handle problems that you might encounter.
 [Click here to continue to the next section](03_troubleshooting.md) where we will go over best practices for troubleshooting using documentation.